 Nevada Volunteers uses the Risk and Performance Assessment to determine if it will conduct desk audits; program and financial site visits; and staff, host site supervisor and member interviews.
 If a program is rated as low-risk, Nevada Volunteers reserves the right to waive certain program and financial monitoring requirements but must ensure that at a minimum a complete program and financial site visit occurs at least every three years.
-In evaluating a program's risk level, the following factors are considered:
+Evaluating a program's risk level includes but is not limited to an assessment of the following factors: